 But, driving in a new country is never the same as driving at home, and this is very much the case when driving in Greece.

-In this article, I’m going to give you all the rules and regulations about driving in Greece, plus an insight into how to drive in Greece so you can always have a safe journey without any surprises.
+I’m going to give you all the rules and regulations about driving in Greece, plus an insight into how to drive in Greece so you can always have a safe journey without any surprises.

 Most countries, including Greece, have similar driving regulations to each other but they probably differ a bit from your ones at home and it’s best to know them.